The Importance of Deadlifts

 The deadlift is a key lift that should be incorporated into almost everyone’s training routine.
 As with any other key movement, you need to ensure that you’re implementing proper form when executing this lift.
-Working with a personal trainer can definitely help you ensure that you are performing the movement correctly while reducing any risk of injury.
+Working with a personal trainer can definitely help you ensure that you are performing the movement correctly while reducing any risk of injury, as this is one of the many reasons why you should hire a personal trainer.
 As many of our clients are condo dwellers in downtown Toronto, we recognize that not all condo gyms are fully equipped with barbells.
 It is still possible to perform a deadlift with dumbbells and our personal trainers are well equipped to work with minimal amounts of equipment.

 As always, if you have any questions, you can comment below.
-If you’re interested in setting up a complimentary trial session, you can email us at firstname.lastname@example.org, call us at 1-888-682-0724, or sign up on our website.
+If you’re interested in setting up a complimentary trial session, you can email us at firstname.lastname@example.org, call us at 1-888-682-0724, or visit our home page.